Environmental permits: when and how you are charged

 If there is a delay between the issue of your permit and beginning work to construct or operate your site, you do not need to start paying the subsistence charge.
 For radioactive substances activities you do not need to start paying subsistence until the radioactive source needed for the activity is on the permitted site.
 This is because the Environment Agency has not yet started regulatory scrutiny of the site.

 Sometimes the Environment Agency sets pre-operational conditions and will carry out additional assessments at the design stage before an operation starts.
-They recover the costs for this work under their charge for approvals required by permit conditions as set out in section 6.6.
+They recover the costs for this work under their charge for approvals required by permit conditions.
 They normally charge for time and materials at £100 an hour.

 6.3.1 Waste incinerators and co-incinerators

-The Environment Agency will also charge a higher charge from when construction of a new plant begins until 2 years after it has been commissioned.
-See table 2.6 in the tables of charges which lists charges for new and existing plants.
+The Environment Agency will also charge a higher charge for the first 2 years of operation after a new plant has been commissioned.
+See table 2.6 in the tables of charges which lists charges for new (first 2 years) and existing plants.

 ‘Commissioned’ usually means when: